sha-e-256/lego-classification-using-ml/README.md

 &nbsp;

-The cad-training-images folder contains images of Lego pieces that were generated in LDCad using the script rotation_script.lua.
+The 'cad-training-images' folder contains images of 3D Lego pieces that were generated in LDCad using the script 'rotation_script.lua'.

 #### real-training-images
 <kbd>